kyegomez/swarms/README.md

 ------

 ### `SequentialWorkflow`
-- A Sequential swarm of autonomous agents where each agent's outputs are fed into the next agent
+Sequential Workflow enables you to sequentially execute tasks with `Agent` and then pass the output into the next agent and onwards until you have specified your max loops. `SequentialWorkflow` is wonderful for real-world business tasks like sending emails, summarizing documents, and analyzing data.

-- Save and Restore Workflow states!
+✅  Save and Restore Workflow states!
-- Integrate Agent's with various LLMs and Multi-Modality Models
+✅  Multi-Modal Support for Visual Chaining
+✅  Utilizes Agent class

 ```python
 import os